bertrandF/Drone/README.md

 - test (bash, sql):
 Scripts to quickly create/drop/dump/fill with dummy data the db OR deploy the whole system in one command.

+- SDL-rtmp-player ( C ):
+This is the player used to read RTMP streams from the drones.
+It need rtmpdump which it starts as a child process and pipe its output to stdin from where it gets the video frames.
+The frames are processed with libav and displayed with SDL.